Next NCAC Shooting Sports Committee Meetings: Tuesday, December 3 at MSSC and Tuesday, January 7 Teleconference .

-If you have questions regarding shooting sports training, certifications, adding shooting sports to your activity, or similar shooting sports questions, please contact your District’s Shooting Sports Coordinator who should be an active member of our Committee, or you may contact the NCAC Shooting Sports Committee Chairman John Wolfgang at johnwolfgang [at] gsfcgec [dot] org.
+**NOTICE** We are actively looking active participation from all NCAC Districts in our committee.
+To observe or join in on our meetings, if you have questions regarding shooting sports training, instructor certifications, seek Council authorization for adding shooting sports to an activity or similar shooting sports questions, please contact your District’s Shooting Sports Coordinator who should already be an active member of our Committee and coordinate with us.
+You may also direct inquiries and comments on the website to the NCAC Shooting Sports Committee Webmaster firstname.lastname@example.org who will direct the inquiry to the Committee Chairman.